ml4health/ml4health.github.io/2020_content/pages/3-mentorship.md

 ###### Mentees
 Mentees are expected to share the PDFs of their assigned papers at the beginning of the review period and to share drafts of their reviews at least one week prior to the end of the review period (by October 9) so that there is time for revision following discussion with their mentor.
 Mentees are expected to meet with their mentor over a video call to discuss the papers and receive feedback on their reviews.
 Mentees are expected to update their reviews and share final versions with their mentor prior to submission
 ###### Mentors
 Mentors are expected to read the papers and the reviews that their mentee shares with them.
 Mentors are expected to provide thoughtful and constructive feedback on the reviews that their mentee shares with them.
-The provided feedback is expected to assess the scientific validity of the reviews and whether they adhere to reviewer guidelines and best practices.
+The provided feedback is expected to assess the scientific validity of the reviews and whether they adhere to the reviewer guidelines and best practices.
 ###### Joint Expectations
 Mentors and mentees are expected to jointly agree upon a date and time to meet to discuss the reviews on or before October 14.
 Both members are expected to be timely, thorough, and constructive in their reviews and feedback.